Introduction

 url | The page ScreenFramed captures.
 Required for every capture request. |

-device | Optional frame and viewport preset, such as browser-macos, iphone-16-pro, or macbook-pro-16. |
+device | Optional frame and viewport preset, such as browser-macos, iphone-16-pro, ipad-pro-m4, or macbook-pro-16. |

-background_* | Background controls: named gradients, solid colors, custom CSS gradients, image URLs, none, or transparent. |
+background_* | Named gradients, solid colors, CSS gradients, hosted image backgrounds, custom images, none, or transparent output. |

-selector / element | Capture a specific element instead of the full viewport. |
+selector / element | Capture a specific element instead of a full page. |

-output | Final format, width, height, quality, and device pixel ratio. |
+output | Final format, width, height, quality, and DPR. |

-async | Queue longer renders and poll a job instead of waiting for a synchronous response. |
+async | Queue longer renders and poll a job instead of waiting on the request. |